 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: Below you will find links to the items related to Month Twelve of Prepping.
+Below you will find the items related to Month Twelve of Prepping.
 For more great items, visit the Backdoor Survival Gift Guide which not only includes gift items, but also items that belong in every Prepper’s emergency kit.

 US Forge 400 Welding Gloves Lined Leather: These well-priced gloves provide complete heat and burn protection.
 They are made of soft and supple top grain leather for comfort and pliability, plus they have an internal liner gives more comfort and durability.

 Potable Aqua Water Treatment Tablets: Potable Aqua Water Purification Tablets make questionable water bacteriologically suitable to drink.
 Easy to use and the water is ready to drink in 30 minutes.
 One 50 tablet bottle treats 25 quarts of water.